Riad Salameh: Trial

 In February 2022, a subpoena was issued by Judge Ghada Aoun after Riad Salameh failed to show up to court for questioning, while his whereabouts were unknown after a raid in his office and 2 homes, as part of an investigation for alleged misconduct and corruption.
 This sparked controversy with another security agency that was accused of protecting him from trial.
-Later in March 21, Salameh along with his brother Raja were charged for illicit enrichment by Ghassan Oueidat but also failed to attend for questioning.
-His brother, Raja Salameh spent a month in detention but was released on May 22 while on a record bail of 100 billion LBP.

-On June 21, 2022, his home was raided again by Lebanese security forces.
+Later in 21 March, Salameh along with his brother Raja were charged for illicit enrichment by Ghassan Oueidat but also failed to attend for questioning.
+His brother, Raja Salameh spent a month in detention but was released on 22 May while on a record bail of 100 billion LBP.
+Together with Raja, he is suspected setting up a money laundering scheme inside the Lebanese central bank through a 0.38% commission imposed by a shell company.
+On 21 June 2022, his home was raided again by Lebanese security forces.